Kernicterus and Jaundice

 The Consequences of Kernicterus

-There are many known medical treatments that can stimulate bilirubin processing and alleviate kernicterus, from plasmaparesis to phototherapy or “light therapy.”
+There are many known medical treatments that can stimulate bilirubin processing and alleviate kernicterus, from plasmapheresis to phototherapy or “light therapy.”
 In some rare cases, the infant may also need a liver transplant in order to survive.
 However, depending on how early the disease was caught and treated, your child can develop serious brain damage, causing health issues that may continue for life.
 When untreated altogether, kernicterus can also lead to a tragic (and entirely preventable) death.

 Some of the most well-known side effects of kernicterus: